 The Food Environments Working Group seeks to improve understanding of the relationship between food environments and food choice in LMICs.
 Works in progress include 1) a synthesis that considers the usefulness of conceptual frameworks in studying the complex, dynamic, and reciprocal relationships between the food environment, individual food choice, and health and nutrition outcomes in LMICs, using evidence from the DFC portfolio; 2) an analysis of recommended actions in global nutrition initiatives that link the food environment and food choice and bridge learnings from the DFC-portfolio.

-- Development and presentation of a DFC Learning Lab at ANH Academy Week 2020.
+- Presentation: Development and presentation of a DFC Learning Lab at ANH Academy Week 2020.
 The Learning Lab focused on identification and measurement of relationships between changing food environments and food choice to inform policy and program actions to support healthy food choice in LMICs and presented illustrative case studies from two DFC projects as well as preliminary results from one of the projects in development by the working group.

 “Understanding drivers of food choice in changing food environments of low- and middle-income countries to inform program and policy” By Blake CE, Constantinides S, Turner C, Warren A, Ambikapathi R, Holdsworth M, Laar A, Sellen D, Frongillo E. 5th Agriculture, Nutrition & Health (ANH) Academy Week Learning Lab, June 24, 2020.

-- “Assessing the interface between food environments and food choice to inform policy and program action” Presentation by Constantinides S. Micronutrient Forum, November 9 – 13, 2020.
+- Presentation: “Assessing the interface between food environments and food choice to inform policy and program action” Presentation by Constantinides S. Micronutrient Forum, November 9 – 13, 2020.